 Arabic-Indic Digits.
 The names for the forms of decimal digits vary widely across different languages.
-The decimal numbering system originated in India (Devanagari 0?3...) and was subsequently adopted in the Arabic world with a different appearance (Arabic \cdot \cdot \cdot \cdot \cdot \cdot \cdot).
+The decimal numbering system originated in India (Devanagari 0१२३...) and was subsequently adopted in the Arabic world with a different appearance (Arabic • ۱۲۳...).
 The Europeans adopted decimal numbers from the Arabic world, although once again the forms of the digits changed greatly (European 0123...).
 The European forms were later adopted widely around the world and are used even in many Arabic-speaking countries in North Africa.
 In each case, the interpretation of decimal numbers remained the same.
 However, the forms of the digits changed to such a degree that they are no longer recognizably the same characters.
-Because of the origin of these characters, the European decimal numbers are widely known as "Arabic numerals," whereas the decimal numbers in use in the Arabic world are widely known there as "Hindi numbers."
+Because of the origin of these characters, the European decimal numbers are widely known as "Arabic numerals" or "Hindi-Arabic numerals," whereas the decimal numbers in use in the Arabic world are widely known there as "Hindi numbers."

 The Unicode Standard includes Indic digits (including forms used with different Indic scripts), Arabic digits (with forms used in most of the Arabic world), and European digits (now used internationally).
 Because of this decision, the traditional names could not be retained without confusion.
-In addition, there are two main variants of the Arabic digits: those used in Iran, Pakistan, and Afghanistan (here called Eastern Arabic-Indic) and those used in other parts of the Arabic world.
-In summary, the Unicode Standard uses the names shown in Table 8-1.
-A different set of digits, called Rumi, was used in historical materials from Egypt to Spain, and is discussed in the subsection on "Rumi Numeral Forms" in Section 15.3, Numerals.
+In addition, there are two main variants of the Arabic digits: those used in Afghanistan, India, Iran, and Pakistan (here called Eastern Arabic-Indic) and those used in other parts of the Arabic world.
+In summary, the Unicode Standard uses the names shown in Table 9-1.
+A different set of number forms, called Rumi, was used in historical materials from Egypt to Spain, and is discussed in the subsection on "Rumi Numeral Symbols" in Section 22.3, Numerals.